SioKCronin/website/content/about.md

 infrastructure, machine learning, and collective intelligence.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools and mentors teams exploring how machines and humans can learn together.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now builds software and mentors teams to help machines and humans learn together.
 She is currently the Data Engineering Lead at Landed, where she helps support the financial well-being of essential professionals.